Old Market in Siem Reap before the Khmer New Year

 On any visit to the Old Market in Siem Reap, you will find delightfully colorful blankets stretched across the dust to build the fruit, vegetable, and meat stalls, which are separated only by the small children of the different stall owners standing and waving.

-Patrons jump gamely out of the way of scooters that creep through the market with baskets full of fresh fish, chicken and oranges bound for delivery to various restaurants.
+Patrons jump gamely out of the way of scooters that creep through the market with baskets full of fresh fish, chicken, and oranges bound for delivery to various restaurants.

 They squat next to blankets and barter over mounds of mangosteen, ignoring the tickle from sugar cane stalks that brush the back of legs as they zoom by from their precarious position stretched across a passing scooter.

-This particular visit to the market was an especially interesting tangle of sights and smells because the Khmer New Year is about to begin.
 Everything will shut down for three days as families, neighborhoods, and villages throw parties – and talcum powder.
 That’s right, a tradition here is to toss talcum powder and wash it off with good old-fashioned water fights using the brightly colored water guns for sale at every market.

 The scooters need to stop a bit more often – as they make their repeated delivery trips from market to restaurant – to fill up on petrol that is poured from recycled Pepsi bottles that are stored next to tables full of snails sparkling in the morning sun.

 And, of course, more sugar cane stalk is needed for mashing into the sweet and colorful sugar cane juice that is sipped at special meals.
 And the market noise is just a bit more elevated as everyone prepares for three days of celebrations.

 When you visit Siem Reap, you must visit Old Market.
 And, if you are lucky enough to do it during the Khmer New Year, I will be forever jealous of your experience.

 Where to stay near the Old Market in Siem Reap: